 This is an important segment for your BF strategy.
 Because they've shown a genuine interest in your business, there's also a high probability that the right offer can turn them into paying customers.

-2. How often should you send text messages?
+2. How often should you send mobile messages?

-As a rule of thumb, you should never send more than 1-2 text messages per week.
+As a rule of thumb, you should never send more than 1-2 SMS or RCS messages per week.
 For some companies, far fewer, otherwise you risk annoying your followers.

 However, during Black Friday and Cyber Week, you can bend that rule a bit and send a few more messages.
 That's what most consumers expect on a holiday like this.
 As a rule of thumb, we recommend no more than 1-2 messages per day and only if they are relevant to the recipient.

-If you need to say more than what one SMS can describe, consider implementing email in your Black Friday SMS strategy.
-Email works as a great complement to your SMS messages because there's room to play more with text and images.
+If you need to say more than what one SMS or RCS can describe, consider implementing email in your Black Friday strategy.
+Email is a great complement to your mobile messaging because there's room to play more with text and images.
 We'll get into that in section 4.

 Over the past few years, the trend has been for Black Friday to become Black Week.
 A whole week full of great offers.
 However, figures from Black Friday Denmark show that Black Friday itself remains the day with the highest turnover.
 As much as 47.2% of the total turnover during Black Week 2024 was on Fridays.